akrost/CarND-TrafficSignClassifier/README.md

 #### 1. Contrast enhancement

 The graph shows the RGB histogram of the original image.
-There is a big spike for all three color chanels around 30 (with a maximum of 160) hence the image seems to be very dark.
+There is a big spike for all three color channels around 30 (with a maximum of 160) hence the image seems to be very dark.

 ![RGB histogram of the original image][orig_rgb_hist]